Monday, May 25, 2009

 The flowers are a little less than two inches long growing on very long stems.
 No detectable odor.

-Alstroemeria psittacina 'Variegata' the varigated parrot lily, a native of northern Brazil.
+The mystery is solved.
+It's Alstroemeria psittacina 'Variegata' the varigated parrot lily, a native of northern Brazil.
 It's closly related to similar yellow flowers so popular in florist's boquets.

-Peruvian Lily, Parrot Flower, Red Parrot Beak, New Zealand Christmas Bell and Parrotlily.
+Also known as the Peruvian Lily, Parrot Flower, Red Parrot Beak, New Zealand Christmas Bell and Parrotlily.

 Must have been part of the garden of the previous residents.
 I don't recall seeing it in the five years I've been here.